Russian Banya

 .

 Research into the construction of a Russian banya (or Finnish sauna) - a necessity for any home.
-Construction has not yet begun.
+Construction began 2 December 2024 and was completed about 2 months later.

 Model